 Steam showers are beneficial to maintaining your overall good health, from helping to alleviate some of the common cold symptoms to relaxing your muscles and releasing toxins from your body.
-Nick’s Plumbing and Sewer Services knows this well.
+Nick’s Plumbing and Air Conditioning knows this well.
 We own a steam shower or two ourselves.
 When we’re not busy enjoying its benefits, we’re installing them for our customers.

 What is a steam shower?

 Steam showers use the cold-water supply in your home and an electric generator to create steam delivered through specially designed showerheads.
 The shower stall itself differs from a traditional one in that a steam shower is enclosed to keep steam from escaping into the bathroom.
 Steam showers will generally have a small bench-type seat, and larger enclosures may include a more extensive bench for two or more people.
 Steam showers are available in various materials, including tile, fiberglass, stone, and wood.

 Steam showers are believed to have been invented during the Roman Empire, where they were utilized as a health remedy and a social gathering spot, much like a modern gym.
 The Roman steam baths got their hot water from natural underground hot springs.